 Lovejoy is currently working on two book projects.
-The first, Tales of Militant Chemistry: A History of Raw Film Stock, examines the intersections between media and war economy between 1938 and 1948 through a material history of raw film stock, of which there was a worldwide shortage in this period.
-Following stock and its components between the United States, Germany, Britain, Western and Eastern Europe, and Francophone African colonies, the book situates the material and its manufacturing within the chemical industry, and considers its entwining with violence of various kinds—military, political, colonial, and environmental.
+The first, Militant Chemistry: Film and its Raw Materials, is a history of film stock from the turn of the twentieth century through the early Cold War.
+Following film and its components between the United States, Germany, Britain, Eastern Europe, and Francophone African colonies, the book situates the material and its manufacturing within the chemical industry, and considers its entwining with violence of various kinds—military, political, colonial, and environmental.
 The second project studies the intertwined histories of a series of postwar children’s television and film institutions—among them, Iran’s Institute for the Intellectual Development of Children and Young Adults (Kanoon), East Germany’s National Center for Children’s Film and Television, Czechoslovakia’s Center for Films for Children and Youth, and UNESCO’s International Centre for Films for Children and Young People.
-With Mari Pajala, she is also editing a volume entitled Remapping Cold War Media: Institutions, Infrastructures, Networks, Exchanges.
+With Mari Pajala, she is also editing a volume entitled Remapping Cold War Media: Institutions, Infrastructures, Translations (Indiana University Press).